Richmond Public Market is decorated with red decor to usher the Chinese New Year, just like every Chinese mall in Richmond.

 Ben brought me to Crystal Mall for lunch on one of the weekend that he was in town.
 He knew that I’m too lazy to drive all the way to Burnaby by myself.

 The new item in the Want Want Hot & Spicy House stall caught our attention.
 They serve dry hot pot now.
 Yeah, my favourite dish.

 You pick the ingredients and it is charged by weight.
 Although the poster above said minimum order is 300g, I remembered the server told us the minimum order is 400g.
 Besides the ingredients, you have a choice on the main to go with it; ranges from rice to various noodles.
 You also have a choice of the level of spiciness.

 Our plate above came to $11.20.
 My choice of main was broad potato noodles and the second highest spiciness which is “da la”.
-More on following page.
-Click here to continue reading
+Continue reading

 When Ben is around town, he will bring me to Szechuan restaurant as he knows that the chances of me going to one with the boys will be very minimal.
 The boys will always protest but daddy will overrule them.
 The funny thing is they usually enjoy the meal most of the time.

 We went to New Spicy Chili Restaurant in Richmond.
 I’m not sure if there is a change of management or just a change of the English name.
 This restaurant was known to be Golden Spring Szechuan Restaurant.
 However, the Chinese name remains the same.